 Following these breakthrough performances in the role of Tosca at Opera Holland Park, Echalaz was invited to reprise the role for the Salzburg Landestheater, Cape Town Opera, Berlin Staatsoper and l'Opera national du Rhin.
 Sensationally, Echalaz triumphed at the Royal Opera House, Covent Garden when she was invited to take over the role at short notice from Angela Gheorgiu.
 Based on the incredible reception Echalaz received for this performance, she was then immediately engaged to sing Tosca for Covent Garden's 2012/13 season production.

-Other career highlights include a critically acclaimed debut in the role of Salome at La Monnaie, Elisabetta (Don Carlo) Berlin Staatsoper, Maddalena (Andrea Chenier) Bregenz Festival, Manon Lescaut at both Polish National Opera and at La Monnaie.
+Other career highlights include a critically acclaimed debut in the role of Salome at La Monnaie, Elisabetta (Don Carlo) Berlin Staatsoper, Maddalena (Andrea Chenier) Bregenz Festival, Manon Lescaut at both Polish National Opera and at La Monnaie, Tatiana in Eugene Onegin at Bologna and Tosca at the Sydney Opera House.

 "Amanda Echalaz's Tosca was thrillingly sung.
 Echalaz is now set to be the leading Tosca of her generation.
 With unforced, candid tone, elegant movement and expressive face... every note and nuance is true."

-Echalaz made her American debut as Tosca with Santa Fe Opera in 2012, and most recently she debuted in the title role of Madama Butterfly at the Lyric Opera of Chicago.
+Echalaz made her American debut as Tosca with Santa Fe Opera in 2012 and debuted in the title role of Madama Butterfly at the Lyric Opera of Chicago in 2013.
+She reprised the role of Cio Cio San for her MET debut in 2014.

 Amanda Echalaz is represented by Zemsky Green.